 The story of spreadsheets really starts with academics back in the 60s and 70s who needed an easier, faster way to make financial calculations.
-In fact, spreadsheet programs were considered the first “killer app” for computers because of their ease of use and power.
+In fact, spreadsheet programs were considered the first “killer app” for computers because of their ease of use and power (yes, we have come quite a ways).
 And although spreadsheet apps were first developed for accounting and financial services professionals, by the 80s and 90s they were being used by people in a variety of industries who needed to compile and manage all kinds of numerical and textual data.

 At that time, event professionals quickly found a use for spreadsheets in storing things like budgets, guest lists and schedules.
 Since then, event pros have been using event planning spreadsheets as an essential part of their business and event management processes, and for two reasons:

 - Spreadsheets are easily customizable and flexible enough to store all types of data.

 - Spreadsheet programs are relatively inexpensive and don’t require lots of training to use basic features.

 However, with all the advances in event technology and online event management software applications over the last 10 years, the limitations of event planning templates and spreadsheets are becoming more and more apparent to event professionals who want better and faster ways to store, access and manipulate their event data.

 Yes, event planning spreadsheets can and do still have a place in event management, but before you invest all your time and effort in creating detailed event planning templates for your business or organization, consider these seven big drawbacks of using spreadsheets as the cornerstone for your event planning and management activities.

 Drawback #1 – They are time consuming to set up and maintain.